Huion Kamvas Slate 10 Review – Affordable but nothing special

 The pen

-The Kamvas 10 Slate comes with a pen included.
+The Huion’s Kamvas Slate 10 comes with a pen included.
 It’s battery-powered and will need charging from time to time.
 There is no way to view how much battery life it has on the tablet, but there is a pulsing red light in the middle of the pen buttons when it’s running low.

 The HS200 stylus is also only a USI 2.0 (Universal Stylus Initiative) pen and does not actually have Huion’s own recent pen tech in it.
 This also works with some Chromebooks and other USI 2.0 compatible devices.